rajashekar/lc/docs-site/docs/commands/search.md

 lc search [SUBCOMMAND]
 ```

-The search functionality supports multiple search providers (currently Brave Search) and can be used both as a standalone search tool and integrated into your LLM prompts.
+The search functionality supports multiple search providers (currently Brave Search, Exa, and Serper) and can be used both as a standalone search tool and integrated into your LLM prompts.

 ## Subcommands